School Dress Code

 The Kings Canyon Unified School District has adopted the following policies based on recommendations from a district wide community task force.
 The Board acknowledges the right of students and parents to make decisions regarding dress and grooming and recognizes that any apparel and/or accessories which draws undue attention to the wearer tends to detract from the education process and will, therefore, be deemed inappropriate and prohibited.
 Administrators/designees at school sites will make decisions where there are questions about the appropriateness of clothing.
 They may also establish reasonable dress and grooming regulations for times when students are engaged in extracurricular or other special school activities.
 The school administration will determine the nature of gang dress and paraphernalia in continual consultation with local authorities.
 Any gang-related apparel confiscated by staff will be returned only to the parent/guardian of the student.

-1. All clothing shall be neat and acceptable in repair and appearance, sufficient to be worn within the bounds of decency, modesty, and good taste appropriate for school.
-Designer rips or tears must be within measurement standards as stated in B. UNDERWEAR MAY NOT SHOW ABOVE THE PANTS REGARDLESS IF SHIRT IS TUCKED IN OR NOT.
+A. All clothing shall be neat and acceptable in repair and appearance, sufficient to be worn within the bounds of decency, modesty, and good taste appropriate for school.
+Designer rips or tears above the fingertip must not show any skin or undergarment.
+UNDERWEAR MAY NOT SHOW ABOVE THE PANTS REGARDLESS IF THE SHIRT IS TUCKED IN OR NOT.
 Clothing must conceal undergarments at all times.

-2. Shorts, culottes and skorts must have a minimum of a four (4) inch inseam.
-Skirts, dresses, mini skirts must be fingertip length.
+B. Shorts, culottes, and skorts must be fingertip length all the way around.
+Skirts, dresses, and mini skirts must be fingertip length.
 (Skirts must reach past the end of extended fingertips or be an appropriate length for school.)